 The gates are next to the Visitor's Information Center located at 404 Louis L'Amour Lane, Jamestown, ND.

-FREE!
-(Stagecoach and pony rides are $5 per person)
+Free will donation (Stagecoach and pony rides are $5 per person)